williamhorning/williamhorning/src/content/docs/lightning/users/commands.md

 # Commands

-Note that `!` may not be the prefix Lightning uses in your server
+Note that `!` may not be the prefix Lightning uses in your server. if you use bolt, the prefix is `!bolt`.
+If you are using a custom prefix, replace `!` with your prefix.

 ## help